KVOA: Subchannels

-The station's digital signal is multiplexed:
+KVOA's main transmitter is on Mount Bigelow.
+Its signal is multiplexed:

 Analog-to-digital conversion

 In September 2003, KVOA began broadcasting a digital signal from a common facility shared with KOLD, KMSB, and KTTU-TV on Mount Bigelow.
 KVOA discontinued regular programming on its analog signal, over VHF channel 4, on June 12, 2009, as part of the federally mandated transition from analog to digital television, continuing to broadcast in digital on its pre-transition UHF channel 23.
 Simultaneously, the Casas Adobes translator converted from analog to digital on channel 4 as K04QP-D; it could not begin digital service prior to then because it reused VHF channel 4.

 Translators

 The Casas Adobes translator atop Tumamoc Hill in the Tucson Mountains, K04QP-D, was established as a result of the move to Mount Bigelow in 1961.
 As areas of the Catalina Foothills are shaded from Mount Bigelow transmitters by terrain, some 12,000 people were left unserved by the relocation of the KVOA-TV and KOLD-TV transmitters.
 A one-watt VHF installation on channel 11 was initially used.
 However, when KZAZ-TV signed on in 1967, the translator was converted to the UHF band on channel 74, later moving to channel 64 in 1985.

 In addition, KVOA owns a second translator in Sierra Vista, K28OY-D.